Joren-vanGoethem/cloudflare-dns-updater/README.md

 ### Notes

-- **Security**: Ensure your API keys and other sensitive information are stored securely and not exposed in public repositories.
 - **Cron Schedule**: The script runs every 5 minutes by default.
 You can modify this in the `Dockerfile` or by creating a custom container with your preferred schedule.